Tuna Salad with Chick Peas

 Sardines in vegetable oil with pickles4.00 out of 5

 Preserved sardines in vegetable oil with pickles combines a traditional product in the Portuguese diet, which Ramirez is proud to produce since the mid-nineteenth century, with the more refined taste conferred by the pickles.
 Sardine is the fish of reference of the Mediterranean diet and is advised by nutritionists worldwide due mainly to its high content of Omega 3, a polyunsaturated fatty acid that protects the heart and helps reduce the risk of heart attack, controlling the levels of cholesterol present in the blood.

 Small sardines in olive oil5.00 out of 5

 The irresistible flavour of the traditional small sardines, in a quick and nutritious meal, source of mono- and polyunsaturated fats, considered to be the healthiest.

-Sardines in vegetable oil with pickles0 out of 5
+Horse mackerel in vegetable oil4.00 out of 5